Liudmyla Skyrda: Biography

-Liudmyla Skyrda is a well-known Ukrainian poet, scholar, literary critic, specialist in literature, culture expert, translator, member of the Ukrainian Writers Guild, laureate of literary awards named after Andriy Malyshko, Hryhoriy Skovoroda, Volodymyr Vynnychenko, Ivan Koshelivets, Honoured Arts Creator of Ukraine.
+Liudmyla Skyrda is a Ukrainian poet, scholar, literary critic, specialist in literature, culture expert, translator, member of the Ukrainian Writers Guild, laureate of literary awards named after Andriy Malyshko, Hryhoriy Skovoroda, Volodymyr Vynnychenko, Ivan Koshelivets, Honoured Arts Creator of Ukraine.

 Liudmyla Skyrda was born on 15 September 1945 in an employee's family of Kirovograd, in the Ukrainian SSR of the Soviet Union (in present-day Ukraine).
 Since 1950 her family has been living in Kyiv, where in 1968 she graduated from Kyiv University.

 Her first poems were published in 1962 the newspaper Literary Ukraine and the magazine Dnipro.
 They were republished by the Ukrainian diaspora in Canada, the United States and Poland.
 Her first book Expectation was published in 1965.

 In 1968 Skyrda entered a PhD programme at Kyiv University.
-In 1974 she passed her PhD defense of her thesis on the literary creativity of the repressed poet Yevhen Pluzhnyk.
+In 1974, she passed her PhD defense of her thesis on the literary creativity of the repressed poet Yevhen Pluzhnyk.
 Subsequently, she began to work at Kyiv University as a senior lecturer at the department History of Ukrainian Literature.

 From 1984 till 1988 Liudmyla Skyrda ran an author's cultural program “Live Word” on Ukrainian Television.

 From 1986 to 1988 Ludmila was studying in the doctorate where she finalized a doctoral thesis on Ukrainian poetry.

 In 1988 Liudmyla Skyrda went to Vienna, where her husband – Ukrainian diplomat Yurii Kostenko hold rank of the Permanent Representative of Ukraine to International Organizations, soon he became the first Ambassador Extraordinary and Plenipotentiary of independent Ukraine in the Republic of Austria.
-She began active cultural and creative activity aimed on establishing friendly contacts with the Ukrainian diaspora, Austrian intellectuals and mass-media, delivered lectures on Ukrainian literature, conducted programs on Austrian channel Österreichischer Rundfunk (ORF), devoted to Taras Shevchenko, Lesya Ukrainka, Ivan Franko, Yevhen Pluzhnyk and others.
+She began active cultural and creative activity aimed at establishing friendly contacts with the Ukrainian diaspora, Austrian intellectuals and mass-media, delivered lectures on Ukrainian literature, conducted programs on Austrian channel Österreichischer Rundfunk (ORF), devoted to Taras Shevchenko, Lesya Ukrainka, Ivan Franko, Yevhen Pluzhnyk and others.
 Two separate programmes were dedicated to the creative work of Liudmyla Skyrda.
 Before long, two volumes of her poetry appeared in German translation – The Day of Soul (1994), The Meditation near the Stephansdom (1994).
 The presentations of those books, which took place at the Polish Cultural Center, were attended by well-known Austrian and Polish poets, musicians, social and political leaders in Austria and members of the diplomatic corps.

 In 1994, her husband was appointed Ambassador Extraordinary and Plenipotentiary of Ukraine to Germany and she moved to Bonn, where she continued creative work.
-There she published two more volumes of poetry, The Elegies of Rhine (1995) and In the Embraces of Jugendstil (1996), the presentations of which were attended by the artistic community and members of the diplomatic corps of Bonn.
+There she published two more volumes of poetry, The Elegies of the Rhine (1995) and In the Embraces of Jugendstil (1996), the presentations of which were attended by the artistic community and members of the diplomatic corps of Bonn.